Whether you have a small business or a big company, getting social media wrong can hurt your reputation.

 If you are a small business, you cannot afford to NOT be on social media any longer.

 Small businesses should have a clear and concise plan when dealing with social media.
-We have got some tips for you to follow to ensure that you are not damaging your brand by how you act on social media.
+We have got some social media tips for you to follow to ensure that you are not damaging your brand by how you act.

 Start with a plan